gricius/FullStackOpen-Part5-Bloglist/README.md

 # 5.15: Blog list tests, step3
 Make a test, which ensures that if the like button is clicked twice, the event handler the component received as props is called twice.

+# 5.16: Blog list tests, step4
+Make a test for the new blog form.
+The test should check, that the form calls the event handler it received as props with the right details when a new blog is created.